tallinn1960/contest/README.md

 - *mine/ref*

-some implementation of the algorithm, same input, but input is passed as reference.
+same implementation of the algorithm, same input, but input is passed as reference.
 Appears to be considerably faster.

 - *mine/fs*